Ethereum-Rush/ethereumrush/README.md

-# Ethereum Rush Summary
+# Ethereum eRush Summary

 As we have seen over time, the proof of stake consensus mechanism, in other words, the idea of masternode which is based on winning prizes over some time by renting a coins did as well as the Proof of Work consensus algorithm.
 But people have to learn too much programming and terminal knowledge to become a masternode, which significantly reduces participation.
 Our first solution is to help people become masternode without having technical knowledge and to allow them to do a proof of live while keeping their devices on.
 Our other important solution is to enable the sending of a text (alphanumeric characters) in the ethereum network alongside the memo, in other words.
 I will explain the importance of this feature below.

-- Download miner programs for mac and windows [from here](https://github.com/Ethereum-Rush/ethereumrush/releases/tag/1.0.7.1).
+- Download miner programs for mac and windows [from here](https://github.com/Ethereum-Rush/ethereumrush/releases/tag/2.0).
-- Our offical contract address is [0x6F371CA338bbddd0baF719E1D5d0797cCE20774f](https://etherscan.io/address/0x6f371ca338bbddd0baf719e1d5d0797cce20774f).
+- Our offical contract address is [0x6EA53dfc58C5cbf68a799EdD208cb3A905db5939](https://etherscan.io/address/0x6EA53dfc58C5cbf68a799EdD208cb3A905db5939).

 ## Contact
 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/ethereumrush-github/)